Getting Back Your Independence - Reablement

 Ideally at the end of the programme you will not need any, or only a limited amount of, care.
 If you do need support after the programme ends we’ll refer you to partners who can help - you may need to contribute to the cost.

-In order to start the programme, NHS staff, usually hospital staff, need to refer you to the Integrated Access Team at the council - see the how to contact Adult Social Care page for the details.
+In order to start the programme, NHS staff, usually hospital staff, need to refer you to the First Response Team at the council - see the how to contact Adult Social Care page for the details.

-The Integrated Access Team will give you an initial assessment to work out if this is an appropriate programme for you.
+The First Response Team will give you an initial assessment to work out if this is an appropriate programme for you.

 If the programme looks suitable for you, they will refer you to the Joint Reablement Assessment Team, who will give you a full assessment, with an Occupational Therapist, and write a Reablement Plan around your particular needs.